Canon 5DS R vs Hasselblad X1D

-Both the 5DS R and the X1D are recent models that are part of the current product line-up.
-Neither of the two has a direct predecessor, so perhaps they will constitute the origins of new camera lines for Canon and Hasselblad.
+The 5DS R is a recent model that features in the current product line-up of Canon.
+In contrast, the X1D has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the X1D was succeeded by the Hasselblad X1D II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Hasselblad websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon 5DS R and the Hasselblad X1D?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 - Better video: Provides higher movie framerates (1080/30p versus 1080/25p).